From Virtual Machines to WSL2: Structuring Repeatable SOC & AWS Labs

 1. Set up WSL2 Ubuntu environment

-2. Install SOC tooling (nmap, tcpdump, Wireshark, Lynis, OpenVAS, fail2ban, UFW)
+2. Install SOC and AWS SOC tooling (nmap, tcpdump, Wireshark, Lynis, OpenVAS, fail2ban, UFW)

-3. Configure Python, Git, Geany, VS Code for automation
+3. Configure Python, Git, VS Code for automation and scripting

 4. Collect logs, captures, and screenshots